Get to Know Our Hardworking and Compassionate Team

 Jeri Fyock, M.A., CCC-SLP

-holds a Master’s degree from the University of South Dakota.
-She has worked for Green Hills AEA and has experience working with children of all ages with a variety of communication disabilities.
-Jeri is a member American Speech-Hearing Association.
+Jeri holds a master’s degree from the University of South Dakota.
+She has over 25 years of experience working in school settings with children of all ages with a variety of communication disabilities.
+Jeri is passionate about helping every individual develop and utilize their communication skills.
+She believes in building individualized therapy plans and providing evidence-based and engaging intervention while partnering with families to reach communication goals.
+Jeri is a member of the American Speech-Hearing Association.

 Alishea Henze, M.A., CCC-SLP

-Social Group Lead, holds a Master's Degree in Speech-Language Pathology from the University of Northern Iowa, a Bachelor's Degree from Iowa State University, and an Associate's Degree from Cottey College, in Nevada MO.
+Alishea holds a master's degree in Speech-Language Pathology from the University of Northern Iowa, a bachelor's degree from Iowa State University, and an Associate's Degree from Cottey College, in Nevada, MO.
 In addition to her work consulting and leading social language groups at Metro West Learning Center, she has worked in public schools for more than 15 years.
 She has extensive experience working with children and families with a variety of communication disorders, with a specialization in social language and Autism.
 Alishea has training and experience with Alternative and Augmentative Communication, including Picture Exchange Communication System (PECS) and Language Acquisition through Language Planning (LAMP).
 She is a member of the American Speech and Hearing Association (ASHA).

 Therapy Classroom Staff